Kurdish horse

-The Kurdish horse (Kurdish: ئەسپی کورد; Hespê Kurd; Persian: اسب کرد; Asb-e Kord) or the Kurd horse, is a horse breed of the Kurds.
+The Kurdish horse (ئەسپی کورد) or the Kurd horse, is the traditional horse breed of the Kurds.
 The horse is native to Greater Kurdistan and is found all throughout it.
-The horse is also considered one of the main horse breeds native to Iran, alongside the Caspian, Turkoman, Assil, and Dareshuri.
+The breed originated from Iranian Kurdistan and is one of the national breeds of Iran, alongside the Caspian, Turkoman, Assil, and Dareshuri.

 Characteristics

 The Kurdish horse has a medium height (140 to 155 cm) and a compact, muscular body with sturdy bone structure.
 It has very thick skin and a dense coat as well as a thick mane and tail.
 As opposed to other native Iranian horse breeds such as the Turkoman, which have long backs and a skinnier length, the Kurdish horse has a stocky body structure.
 The Kurdish horse has large eyes that are deep in its socket, and for the most they are not prominent, although some strains of the breed have more prominent eyes.
 Its eyes are more oval-shaped.
 The Kurdish horse appears to have a shorter neck, although its neck is of an average height and appears short due to being wide, broad, and muscular.
 It has muscular shoulders, and a wide chest.
 It holds its neck in an upright position.
 The breed is known for having a high tail and head carriage.
 Its ears are set wide on the poll and are of medium length, however they may appear small due to their thick forelock.
 Their ears' auricles (pinna) are wide open.
 The Kurdish horse is an active and passionate breed.
 The Kurdish horse also had very tough hooves that rarely required shoes, and survived on sparse grazing.